Prince Alexander of Imereti (1674–1711): Early life

-Alexander and his son, Mamuka (Matvey) (died in 1693), were brought by their father, Archil, to Moscow on 10 August 1684.
+Alexander and his brother, Mamuka (Matvey) (died in 1693), were brought by their father, Archil, to Moscow on 10 August 1684.
 They were raised at the court under the auspices of Knyaz Fedul Volkonsky and Dyak Ivan Kazarinov.
 Alexander was befriended by the young Russian Tsar Peter I, whom he joined in his war games.
 On 30 July 1688, Alexander and Mamuka left Moscow to join their father in his eventually failed attempt to recover the lost throne of Imereti.
 Back in Russia in 1692, Alexander followed Peter in the Grand Embassy to Europe in 1697 and was sent to The Hague to study gunnery and related sciences.
 He stayed there until 1699, after which he visited his father at a Russian military settlement on the Terek delta before returning to Moscow.
 On 19 May 1700 he became the first Russian officer to be promoted to the rank of General Feldzeugmeister and appointed the chief of the Pushkarsky Prikaz (literally, "cannon administration").